 - To verify the data was correctly blended, go to edit the blended data source and make sure that the dimensions equivalent to the date work as the join keys.

 Customizing your report

-We prepared a video tutorial showing you ways to customize your Facebook pages reports (and even making them Whitelabel).
+We prepared a video tutorial showing you ways to customize your Facebook page reports (and even make them Whitelabel).

 Sharing your Facebook Insights report

-Google Data Studio, such as other Google products, has great collaboration and sharing features.
+Google Data Studio, like other Google products, Google Data Studio has excellent collaboration and sharing features.